Submitted successfully

 • Object Detection and Planning in Dynamic Environments

-Session Chairs: Wenhui Wu, Chongqing University, China
+Session Chairs: Wenhui Wu, Shenzhen University, China

 Yuheng Jia, Southeast University, China